tchen00/MKS65-FinalProject/README.md

 **Timeline of Expected Completion Dates &amp; Roles**

 - __JAN 6TH:__ Write board.c which should have functions that will build boards (Tammy), place mines (Alvin), and print the answer to the board (Bernard)
+  - Figure out networking between two computers and trying to implement a simple 2 way view of the board.
-- __JAN 11TH:__ Write play.c which should be able to run a functioning Minesweeper game with all the given rules and place mine-holders
+- __JAN 11TH:__ Write play.c which should be able to run a functioning Minesweeper game with all the given rules and place mine-holders.
+Implement networking.
   - All of us will work together on this!
   - This is when the MVP (Minimum Viable Product)should be done
 - __JAN 13TH:__ Check the game for any bugs that can be fixed, make the game more efficient (maybe recursion)